mhansen/graphviz-docs/content/en/faq.md

 The easiest thing is to use a vector-based output formats such as PDF, SVG or PostScript.
 In addition, if Graphviz has a cairo/pango backend, this will generate anti-aliased output.

-Anoher approache is to make the layout in PostScript (option `-Tps`), then run through Ghostview with antialiasing enabled.
+Another approach is to make the layout in PostScript (option `-Tps`), then run through Ghostview with antialiasing enabled.
 The important command line options are:

   *  `-dTextAlphaBits=4`